 Certain provisions of the Maryland General Corporation Law applicable to us prohibit business combinations with: (1) any person who beneficially owns 10% or more of the voting power of our outstanding voting stock, which we refer to as an "interested stockholder;" (2) an affiliate or associate of ours who, at any time within the two-year period prior to the date in question, was the beneficial owner of 10% or more of the voting power of our then outstanding stock, which we also refer to as an "interested stockholder;" or (3) an affiliate of an interested stockholder.
 These prohibitions last for five years after the most recent date on which the interested stockholder became an interested stockholder.
-Thereafter, any business combination with the interested stockholder or an affiliate of the interested stockholder must be recommended by our Board and approved by the affirmative vote of at least 80% of the votes entitled to be cast by holders of our outstanding voting stock, and two-thirds of the votes entitled to be cast by holders of our voting stock other than shares held by the interested stockholder or its affiliate with whom the business combination is to be effected or held by an affiliate or associate of the interested stockholder.
-These requirements could have the effect of inhibiting a change in control even if a change in control were in our stockholders' best interest.
-These provisions of Maryland law do not apply, however, to business combinations that are approved or exempted by our Board prior to the time that someone becomes an interested stockholder.
-Pursuant to the business combination statute, our Board has exempted any business combination involving us and any person, provided that such business combination is first approved by a majority of our Board.
+Thereafter, any business combination with the interested stockholder on an affiliate of the interested stockholder must be recommended by our Board and approved by the affirmative vote of at least 80% of the votes entitled to be cast by holders of our outstanding voting stock, and two-thirds of the votes entitled to be cast by holders of our outstanding stock, and two-thirds of the votes entitled to be cast by holders of our outstanding stock, and two-thirds of the votes entitled to be cast by holders of our outstanding stock, and two-thirds of the votes entitled to be cast by holders of our outstanding stock, and two-thirds of the votes entitled to be cast by holders of our outstanding stock, and two-thirds of the votes entitled to be cast by holders of our outstanding stock, and two-thirds of the votes entitled to be cast by holders of our outstanding stock, and two-thirds of the votes entitled to be cast by holders of our outstanding stock, and two-thirds of the votes entitled to be cast by holders of our outstanding stock, and two-thirds of the votes entitled to be cast by holders of our outstanding stock, and two-thirds of the votes entitled to be cast by holders of our outstanding stock, and two-thirds of the votes entitled to be cast by holders of our outstanding stock, and two-thirds of the votes entitled t